Unboxed-Software/solana-course/content/member-pointer.md

 - `createInitializeMetadataPointerInstruction`: Create the instruction to initialize the metadata pointer
 - `createInitializeMintInstruction`: Creates the instruction to initialize the mint
 - `createInitializeMemberInstruction`: Creates the instruction to initialize the member
+- `createInitializeInstruction`: Creates the instruction to initialize the metadata
-- `createInitializeInstruction`: Sends the transaction to the blockchain
+ - `sendAndConfirmTransaction`: Sends the transaction to the blockchain

 We'll call all of these functions in turn.
 But before that let's define the inputs to our `createMember` function:
  - `connection` : The connection object